internetarchive/fatcat/notes/data_model.md

+Entity list:

+    work
+    release
+    creator
+    container
+    file

 ## Cookbook

-To create a new works:
+To create a new work:

     login/create account

-    match/lookup on first work; if found, modify not create
+    match/lookup on first work; check if update actually needed ? match/lookup on files
-    TODO: match/lookup on files?

     new edit group (under account; wip)
     new edit (under group)